rmoesbergen/openwrt-ha-device-tracker/README-lightweight.md

   reload, or a renamed/renumbered interface after a channel switch or firmware upgrade) and starts a watcher for each one it finds — a radio that only appears after startup is otherwise never watched for the life of the process.
-Doesn't apply when `interfaces` is set explicitly.
+The reverse case is handled too: if an auto-detected interface's watcher never manages to subscribe after ~5 minutes of retrying (genuinely removed, not just slow to appear), it gives up and stops tracking that name, so a renamed/renumbered radio doesn't leave a watcher retrying forever, and the same name is treated as fresh if it ever reappears.
+Doesn't apply when `interfaces` is set explicitly — an explicit list is a deliberate choice, so it's never auto-extended or auto-pruned.
 * It subscribes to **`homeassistant/status`** and performs a full re-sync when Home Assistant comes back online, and clears its registration cache when HA goes offline (so devices get re-announced via MQTT discovery).